fabricerenard12/2048_Solver/README.md

 - Fully playable 2048 game with GUI
 - Monte Carlo based algorithm for finding optimal moves
+- Parallelization of the algorithm with OpenMP to improve performance
 - Auto reset when the game ends

 ## Getting Started